boraseoksoon/TLTalk_DrawingSimple/README.md

 # UPDATE-LOG
 2015.05.05
  UPDATE
   1. Imported Image UNDO, REDO
-		2. Drawing Instance is alive even though Image is imported on it.
+  2. Drawing Instance is alive even though Image is imported on it

 # INFORMATION
 Since it is still proto type, I'll update it soon for many : unorganized bunch of comments, resources, directory and naming and so on. keep going on.